Menu

 Panel II (Political Science): 2:00-3:30 CDT

-· Principal paper: Inés Valdez (Johns Hopkins)
+· Principal paper: Inés Valdez (Johns Hopkins), “Capitalism, Development, and the Politics of Structural Injustice”

 · Philosophy commentator: Carol Gould (Hunter College & CUNY Graduate Center)